Updated on July 24, 2022

 The first step in choosing a tent is to narrow it down to the right-sized tent, which means both the square footage and the height.

 Tent sleeping capacity is simply based on how many sleeping bags can fit in the tent.
 It does not mean the number of people the tent will hold comfortably.
+Also, consider how you want to sleep.
+Families camping with teens may consider 2 smaller tents rather than one large tent.

 |As a rule of thumb, subtract 2 from the sleeping capacity to get to that “comfort” sizing.
 A 6-person tent will sleep 4 comfortably (with gear).
 If you want more space for items like side tables or organizers, go even bigger.|